Last updated: May 13, 2023

 Katoomba Cascades is a small waterfall on the Kedumba River, a 20km long perennial river which rises at Lake Catalina in Katoomba.

-From the cascades, you can follow the walking path along the river all the way to the point where the river drops into the valley (see further below).
+From the cascades, you can follow the walking path along the creek to the point where the river drops into the valley.

 An open area, with a bench and space to walk around, right in front of the cascades, offers fantastic views of the water spectacle.

-A small footbridge in front of the waterfall offers fantastic views of the cascades and the flowing river on the other side.
+A small footbridge in front of the waterfall offers fantastic views of the cascades and the creek on the other side.

 Nearby Lookouts

-Two short walking tracks, starting from the Katoomba Cascades, lead to two different lookout points that both offer incredible Jamison Valley views.
+Two short walking tracks, starting from the Katoomba Cascades, lead to two different lookout points that both offer fantastic Jamison Valley views.

 A: Katoomba Cascades